JKCET 2025 registration deadline today; apply now at jkbopee.gov.in

 Candidates can apply for the exam on the official website jkbopee.gov.in.

-The Jammu and Kashmir Board of Professional Entrance Examinations (JKBOPEE) will conclude the registrations for the Jammu and Kashmir Common Entrance Test (JKCET) 2025.
-Eligible candidates can submit their forms on the official website jkbopee.gov.in.
+The Jammu and Kashmir Board of Professional Entrance Examinations (JKBOPEE) will close the registration window for the Jammu and Kashmir Common Entrance Test (JKCET) 2025 today, March 24.
+Eligible candidates can fill out the form on the official website jkbopee.gov.in.

 The exam schedule will be announced later.
 Candidates can check the eligibility criteria, and other details available in the notification below: